pkarsy/rcCalibrator/README.md

 - to find the optimal OSCCAL value
 - to provide a mechanism via the "osccal" utility to automatically build bootloader and application code capable of fixing the RC frequency.
 The prinary purpose of this is to allow UART communications.
-If the project needs better accuracy than 1% the internal RC oscillator cannot be used no matter how well it is calibrated.
+If however the project needs better accuracy than ~1%, the internal RC oscillator cannot be used, no matter how well it is calibrated.

 ### UART complications
-As if the RC high error margin wasn't enough, the use of UART communications introduces additional error, because the 8MHz clock speed is not divided exactly with the standard Serial bitrates.
+As if the RC frequency error wasn't enough, the use of UART communications introduces additional error, because the 8MHz clock speed is not divided exactly with the standard Serial bitrates.
 See [wormfood tables](http://wormfood.net/avrbaudcalc.php) at 8Mhz